-Association of Serum Paraoxonase/Arylesterase Activity with All-Cause Mortality in Maintenance Hemodialysis Patients
+Association of Serum Paraoxonase/Arylesterase Activity With All-Cause Mortality in Maintenance Hemodialysis Patients

-Moradi, Hamid et al. (2019), Association of Serum Paraoxonase/Arylesterase Activity with All-Cause Mortality in Maintenance Hemodialysis Patients, UC Irvine Dash, Dataset, https://doi.org/10.7280/D1FT10
+Suematsu, Yasunori et al. (2019), Association of Serum Paraoxonase/Arylesterase Activity With All-Cause Mortality in Maintenance Hemodialysis Patients, v2, UC Irvine Dash, Dataset, https://doi.org/10.7280/D1FT10

 Context: In end-stage renal disease (ESRD), serum high-density lipoprotein cholesterol (HDL-C) level is not an accurate predictor of mortality, partly because it does not necessarily correlate with indices of HDL function.
-Paraoxonase (PON) is a major enzyme constituent of HDL, and key component of HDL antioxidant activity.
-Apolipoprotein (Apo) A-I is the core HDL structural protein which plays a major role in various aspects of HDL function.
+Paraoxonase (PON) is a major enzyme constituent of HDL and key component of HDL antioxidant activity.
+Apolipoprotein (Apo) A-I is the core HDL structural protein that plays a major role in various aspects of HDL function.